 Glen Allen is a somewhat small town located in the state of Virginia.
 With a population of 15,495 people and ten constituent neighborhoods, Glen Allen is the 55th largest community in Virginia.

-Glen Allen is a decidedly white-collar town, with fully 86.37% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glen Allen is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Glen Allen who work in office and administrative support (14.46%), management occupations (14.01%), and sales jobs (11.23%).
+Glen Allen is a decidedly white-collar town, with fully 85.75% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Glen Allen is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Glen Allen who work in sales jobs (13.55%), management occupations (12.81%), and office and administrative support (11.81%).

 Also of interest is that Glen Allen has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Glen Allen are very well educated compared to the average community in the nation: 38.58% of adults in Glen Allen have a bachelor's degree or even advanced degree.
+The education level of Glen Allen citizens is very high relative to the national average among all cities (21.84%): 39.80% of adults in Glen Allen have a bachelor's degree or even advanced degree.

 The most common language spoken in Glen Allen is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Polish.